pipobscure/pipobscure/_posts/2015-02-27-rocksymom-fortheloveofphunny-tacosaysroar.markdown

 ---
 layout: post
-title: "> Currently reading my daughter Anne of Green Gables, waiting for the part where she cracks a slate over a boy’s head.
+title: "Currently reading my daughter Anne of Green Gables, waiting for the part where she cracks a slate over a boy’s head.
 Role models."
 date: 2015-02-27 22:50:00 Z
 tags: []